edalorzo/reactive-learning/README.md

 * `-d`  `--data`     specifies the body of the request, if preceded with @ represents a payload file.
 * `-s`  `--silent`   don't show progress meter or error message.
 Just the output of the service.

-If we're getting JSON back and it is not pretty-prited, we can format it by using a command-line program like [Jq](https://stedolan.github.io/jq/), which is a command-line tool to manipulate and format JSON.
+If we're getting JSON back and it is not pretty-printed, we can format it by using a command-line program like [Jq](https://stedolan.github.io/jq/), which is a command-line tool to manipulate and format JSON.

 ```text
 curl -s -H "Accept:application/json" -X GET http://localhost:8080/order/12345 | jq